What is Threat Intelligence?

 Security Operations and Threat Hunting

-Within security operations, threat intelligence plays a critical role in the proactive identification and mitigation of sophisticated cyber threats.
+Within security operations, threat intelligence plays a critical role in the proactive identification and mitigation of sophisticated cyber threats (such as advanced persistent threats).
 AI technologies and behavioral analytics enhance the ability to find threats by developing profiles for network applications and analyzing user and device data.

 Vulnerability Management and Risk Analysis

-In vulnerability management and risk analysis, threat intelligence is also essential.
-Operational intelligence highlights critical vulnerabilities being actively exploited, enabling organizations to prioritize patching.
+In vulnerability management, an effective threat intelligence program that includes operational intelligence is vital.
+It identifies critical vulnerabilities being actively exploited, enabling organizations to prioritize patching and preemptively address potential software vulnerabilities.

 Fraud Prevention